0xSultan/0xSultan.github.io/_posts/DFIR/2024-09-16-Xintra-Crash-Dump-Analysis.md

 <img src="/assets/images/dfir/xintra_crash_dump/wconfig.png" width="500" style="display: block; margin: 0 auto"/>

 ---

 ## Reflectively loaded .NET assembly

-In an ASP.NET application, loaded .NET assembly (dll/exe) might directly or indirectly interacts with the ASP.NET cache to improve performance, and the assemblies are loaded into the `AppDomain` and executed to handle requests, let's investigate each further.
+In an ASP.NET application, loaded .NET assembly (dll/exe) might directly or indirectly interacts with the ASP.NET cache to improve performance, Moreover the assemblies are loaded into the `AppDomain` and executed, let's investigate each further.

 To check the ASP.NET cache, we can use the `!mex.AspNetCache` command.
 From the output one of the objects is `System.Reflection.RuntimeAssembly` which represents a loaded .NET assembly in the application's memory.